 2. If the requested increase is due to a proposed physical modification or change in the method of operation (e.g., de-bottle necking that would increase the capacity of the facility), the permittee shall:

 demonstrate that the net emission increase above the netting baseline is less than the significant emission rate (SER);

+emission increases shall be calculated as follows: For each unit with a physical change or change in the method of operation occurring at the source since the baseline period as applicable for each pollutant, subtract the unit’s portion of the netting basis from its post-change potential to emit taking into consideration any federally enforceable limits on potential to emit.
+Emissions from categorically insignificant activities, aggregate insignificant emissions, and fugitive emissions must be included in the calculations.

+“The unit’s portion of the netting basis” means the portion of the netting basis assigned to or associated with the unit in question, taking into consideration the following, as applicable:

+The unit’s portion of the netting basis when the netting basis is established under OAR 340-222-0046(2); and

+Any adjustments under OAR 340-222-0046(3) that affect the unit’s portion of the netting basis.

-if greater than or equal to the SER but not subject to NSR, provide an assessment of the air quality impact showing that no ambient air quality standard or PSD increment will be violated in an attainment area or an offset has been obtained in a nonattainment area; or
+if the emission increase is greater than or equal to the SER but not subject to NSR, provide an assessment of the air quality impact showing that no ambient air quality standard or PSD increment will be violated in an attainment area or an offset has been obtained in a nonattainment area; or

-if greater than or equal to the SER and subject to NSR, satisfy the requirements of the NSR rules in OAR Chapter 340, Division 224.
+if the emission increase is greater than or equal to the SER and subject to NSR, satisfy the requirements of the NSR rules in OAR Chapter 340, Division 224.

 3. If the requested increase is due to both utilizing existing capacity and a physical modification, the increases shall be tracked separately as shown in the significant emissions rate table.
 If the total increase is greater than the SER, but the increase due to a physical modification is less than the SER, the source shall satisfy the requirements of item 1 above.